-If the PM and DRA, environmental and engineering reviewers have a technical objection and believe that the LAR does not contain the information necessary to qualify as a RIPE submittal (with branch chief approval), that more information through a supplement is required, or that the application is non-acceptable, then the acceptance review results will either be non-acceptable or non-acceptable with an opportunity to supplement, and the LIC-109 process will be followed.
-If the licensee responds with a supplement that is acceptable for review but still does not qualify for a streamlined review under RIPE, then the PM will notify the licensee that the request will continue to be processed under a normal NRC review schedule, and the PM in consultation with LPMB (if required) will revise the Enterprise Project Identifier (EPID) title by removing "[RIPE]" from it.
+If the involved staff have a technical objection and believe that the LAR does not contain the information necessary to qualify as a RIPE submittal (with branch chief approval), that more information through a supplement is required, or that the application is non-acceptable, then the acceptance review results will either be non-acceptable or non-acceptable with an opportunity to supplement, and the LIC-109 process should be followed.
+If the licensee responds with a supplement that is acceptable for review but still does not qualify for a streamlined review under RIPE, then the PM should notify the licensee that the request will continue to be processed under a normal NRC review schedule, and the PM in consultation with LPMB (if required) should revise the Enterprise Project Identifier (EPID) title by removing "RIPE" from it.

-The acceptance review for a RIPE submittal will follow the tasks and streamlined milestone schedule below, assuming the submittal meets the criteria in the previous paragraph and is acceptable for review:
+The acceptance review for a RIPE submittal should follow the tasks and streamlined milestone schedule below, assuming the submittal meets the criteria for a streamlined review and is acceptable for review: